promregator/promregator/docs/ha-setup.md

 By this, Promregator's own metrics will be scraped like all the metrics provided by the other applications.
 This also implies that the `promregator_*` metrics will be enriched with the labels of its scraping origin, i.e. each Promregator metric will also have `orgName`, `spaceName`, `applicationName` and -- most important -- `instanceId` assigned.
 By using the `instanceId` you are able to determine from which instance of Promregator the metrics are coming from.
 (As usual) special care has to be taken, if you are aggregating across multiple `instanceId`s.

+It may happen that the label names of the self-scraped metrics overlap with the attributes provided by discovery at Prometheus' side (see also [Issue #235](https://github.com/promregator/promregator/issues/235)).
+This may lead to error messages at Prometheus' log like

+> label name "app_name" is not unique: invalid sample

+You have two options to resolve this:

+* Use the configuration option [`honor_labels` provided by Prometheus](https://prometheus.io/docs/prometheus/latest/configuration/configuration/), setting it to `true`.
+This will add skip label enrichment by Prometheus for colliding labels (i.e. Promregator's values will be taken).
+* Set Promregator's configuration option `promregator.metrics.labelNamePrefix` to a non-empty value.
+This will prefix all label names created by Promregator with the string configured, which will resolve the conflict.

 Note that if you protect your `/promregatorMetrics` (e.g. via `promregator.metrics.auth`) it is necessary to add an `authenticatorId` attribute to your target mentioned above.
 Promregator behaves here like any other target.
 So, for details you may refer to the [outbound authentication page](./outbound-authentication.md)